• Large Vessel

 • TMP-SMX for PJP

-• IgG levels baseline and 6monthly with ritux.
+• IgG levels baseline and 6monthly with ritux.48% will get hypogammaglobulinaemia by 6 months

 Dose Source: KDIGO24